labgrid-project/labgrid/doc/configuration.rst

 NetworkSigrokUSBDevice
 ~~~~~~~~~~~~~~~~~~~~~~
-A NetworkSigrokUSBDevice resource describes a sigrok USB device connected to a
+A :any:`NetworkSigrokUSBDevice` resource describes a sigrok USB device
-host which is exported over the network.
-The SigrokDriver will access it via SSH.
+connected to a host which is exported over the network.
+The `SigrokDriver`_ will access it via SSH.

 SigrokUSBSerialDevice
 ~~~~~~~~~~~~~~~~~~~~~
-A SigrokUSBSerialDevice resource describes a sigrok device which communicates of a USB serial port instead of being a USB device itself (see `SigrokUSBDevice` for that case).
+A :any:`SigrokUSBSerialDevice` resource describes a sigrok device which communicates over a USB serial port instead of being a USB device itself (see `SigrokUSBDevice`_ for that case).

 .. code-block:: yaml